AndrewJBateman/angular-api-project/README.md

 ## :clap: Inspiration

-* This was a Gary Simon [here is a link to his designcourse.com](https://designcourse.com/) but it is no longer available on-line
+* This was originally a Gary Simon tutorial but it is no longer available on-line.
+Here is a link to his website: [designcourse.com](https://designcourse.com/) - worth a look

 ## :file_folder: License